-Naturopathic Medicine Program 2140 E. Broadway Road Tempe, Arizona 85282 (480) 858-9100 www.scnm.edu
+2140 E. Broadway Road Tempe, Arizona 85282 (480) 858-9100

-Initial CNME accreditation was granted in November 1999, and reaccreditation was last granted May 2019.
-The next evaluation visit for reaccreditation is scheduled for fall 2025, with a decision to be made at the spring 2026 Council meeting.
-The college has institutional accreditation with the Higher Learning Commission, a U.S. Department of Education recognized regional accrediting agency.
+Initial CNME accreditation was granted in November 1999 and last reaffirmed in May 2019.
+The next fullscale evaluation is scheduled for fall 2025, with a decision on continued accreditation to be made in spring 2026.
+The university has institutional accreditation with the Higher Learning Commission, a U.S. Department of Education recognized institutional accrediting agency.